Rusteam/video-analytics/README.md

 Use tracks of pose estimation in order to make initial assumptions about cashier handedness as frequency of usage of each hand.
+If this approach leads to wrong detections, use extracted pose features to train a simple machine learning model.